 According to an Australian study, the ill effects of tea tree oil can be minimized by avoiding ingestion.
 Using diluted oil for topical applications and using only the oil that has been stored properly can further help reduce the risk of side effects (1).

 Though tea tree oil is possibly safe when applied to the skin, it might cause allergic contact dermatitis in certain individuals (2).
 As per anecdotal evidence, the oil can also cause swelling, skin irritation or itching, and skin dryness.

 Tea tree oil is likely unsafe if taken orally.
-It might cause confusion, unsteadiness, inability to walk, and in severe cases, coma.
+It might cause confusion, unsteadiness, inability to walk, and, in severe cases, coma.
 However, these effects are yet to be backed by solid research.

 Tea Tree Oil Side Effects

-Can you be allergic to tea tree oil?
-Yes it is possible!
-Allergic reactions can range from mild skin inflammation to severe rashes (3).
+Allergic reactions to tea tree oil can range from mild skin inflammation to severe rashes (3).
 Though it can be used (without much apprehension) by people who are not allergic to it, caution must be exercised while using it in general.

-Skin irritation can arise especially if the oil is applied to dry or broken skin.
-The symptoms can include stinging, itching that burns, and mild to serious inflammation.
-Which is why doing a patch test before applying it is recommended.
+Anecdotal evidence suggests that using tea tree oil on dry or broken skin may cause skin irritation.
+The symptoms may include stinging, itching that burns, and mild to serious inflammation.
+Hence, doing a patch test before applying it is recommended.

 According to one study, though most tea tree oil allergies are caused by the application of the pure oil itself, the cosmetics that contain tea tree oil could also be the culprits in certain cases (4).

 2. May Lead To A Bad Aftertaste